Machine learning with kernels for portfolio valuation and risk management: Introduction

-All sample error bounds are dimension-free and given by explicit, simple and intuitive expressions in terms of the approximation error $f-f_\lambda$.
-The smaller the approximation error, the smaller the sample error bounds.

 Applications in portfolio risk management are manifold.
-For dates $t_0,t_1\in \Tcal$ with $t_0<t_1$ we denote by $\Delta V_{t_0,t_1} = V_{t_1}-V_{t_0}$ the profit and loss from holding the portfolio over period $[t_0,t_1]$.
-Portfolio risk managers and financial market regulators alike aim to quantify the risk in terms of a $\Fcal_{t_0}$-conditional risk measure, such as value at risk or expected shortfall, evaluated at $\Delta V_{t_0,t_1}$.\footnote{For the definition of value at risk and expected shortfall (also called conditional value at risk or average value at risk), we refer to \cite[Section~4.4]{foe_sch_04}.} These risk measures refer to the equivalent real-world measure $\Pa\sim\Q$.
-This calls for a bound on the path-wise maximal $L^1_\Pa$-estimation error, which we readily obtain by combining \eqref{doobineq} with the Cauchy--Schwarz inequality, $\|\sup_{t\in\Tcal} | V_t-\widehat V_t|\|_{1,\Pa}\le \| \frac{d\Pa}{d\Q}\|_{2,\Q} \|\sup_{t\in\Tcal} ( V_t-\widehat V_t)\|_{2,\Q}$.
+For a date $t$ we denote by $\Delta V_t = V_{t}-V_{t-1}$ the gain from holding the portfolio over period $[t-1,t]$.
+Portfolio risk managers and financial market regulators alike aim to quantify the risk in terms of an $\Fcal_{t-1}$-conditional risk measure, such as value at risk or expected shortfall, evaluated at the loss $-\Delta V_{t}$.\footnote{For the definition of value at risk and expected shortfall (also called conditional value at risk or average value at risk), we refer to \cite[Section~4.4]{foe_sch_04}.
+See also Section \ref{secexamples} below.} These risk measures refer to the equivalent real-world measure $\Pa\sim\Q$.
+This calls for a bound on the path-wise maximal $L^1_\Pa$-estimation error, which we readily obtain by combining \eqref{doobineq} with the Cauchy--Schwarz inequality, $\|\max_{t } | V_t-V_{\bm X,t}|\|_{1,\Pa}\le \| \frac{d\Pa}{d\Q}\|_{2,\Q} \|\max_{t } ( V_t-V_{\bm X,t})\|_{2,\Q}$.
 Indeed, this provides a bound on the estimation error for risk measures which are continuous with respect to the $L^1_\Pa$-norm, such as value at risk (under mild technical conditions) and expected shortfall, see e.g. \cite[Section 6]{cam_fil_17}.